 Yes.
 Via the Sigma interface you can access the “SQL Runner” interface which lets you write and execute “manual” SQL directly from Sigma.
 As you execute queries, the results show up on the bottom half of the SQL Runner interface.
 This SQL is also pushed to the CDW for execution.

 Yes.
 For any CDW Sigma supports, we can easily extract JSON from a CDW table column.
-The extracted data can then be analyzed in the Sigma Worksheet.
+The extracted data can then be analyzed in a Sigma workbook.

 Yes.
 Sigma can address some data validation use cases to accelerate your CDW deployment.
 Because Sigma is essentially a window into your CDW, we can easily give you visibility to all the data in your CDW, even if limited, to understand what data is in it, what tables and columns the data is in, and the structure of the data.
 This visibility can help you determine if the data is in the desired location with the expected format, quality, and level of accuracy.